 What A Biden Presidency Could Mean For Education

 Of course, the president-elect was talking about his wife, Jill Biden, an English professor at Northern Virginia Community College.
-She continued her teaching career during Biden's two terms as vice president, and in a break with precedent, intends to continue doing so as first lady.
+She taught throughout Biden's two terms as vice president, and in a break with precedent, intends to continue as first lady.

 Here's our overview of his policy priorities for K-12 and higher education: